02 - A Minimal Rust Kernel

 It fails!
 The error tells us that the Rust compiler no longer finds the core

-and iterators, and is implicitly linked to all no_std
+and iterators, and is implicitly linked to all no_std crates.

 The problem is that the core library is distributed together with the Rust